DCLMakerSTEAM/PlottingwithPython1/README.md

 * Microsoft Copilot
 * etc.

 We will use ChatGPT.
 Go to [chatgpt.com](https://chatgpt.com).
 You do not need to create an account.
 If you don't create an account you can ask the AI questions, but it will be somewhat limited in what it can do for you.
-If you want more features (like uploading a dataset for ChatGPT to analyze it) you will need an account.
+If you want more features (like uploading a dataset for ChatGPT to analyze) you will need an account.
 The free account is fine.

 Ask the AI to write a program for you: